 Ozaukee County Distribution Interconnection Project

-ATC is proposing an expansion and upgrade of our electric system that would include building new power lines, rebuilding existing power lines and constructing up to five new substations.
+ATC is proposing an expansion and upgrade of our electric system that would include building new power lines, rebuilding existing power lines, constructing up to five new substations and maintenance work on sections of existing power lines.
 The project would include parts of Calumet, Fond du Lac, Sheboygan, Ozaukee and Washington counties in east central Wisconsin.
-This project was requested by ATC’s customer, We Energies, through a Load Interconnection Request.

 • The Preferred Route would involve a rebuild of an existing single circuit line to a dual-circuit line largely within the existing utility corridor.